EdgeOL: Efficient in-situ Online Learning on Edge Devices: Related Works and Discussion

 \section{Related Works and Discussion}

 A number of approaches have been proposed to reduce the computation costs of DNN models, thereby reducing energy and execution time.
 E2Train~\cite{wang2019e2} proposes to drop mini-batches randomly, skip layers selectively, and use low-precision back-propagation during training to reduce the computation costs. \cite{DBLP:conf/iclr/YouL0FWCBWL20} designs a low-cost method to train the small but critical subnetworks to achieve the same accuracy as the original neural networks. \cite{hu2022lora} proposes to use lightweight low-rank matrices to adapt the weights of original models, slightly sacrificing model representational power to reduce the training costs.
-However, these and most other prior works focus on offline learning, which does not consider the streaming-in inference requests and assumes all the training data is already well-prepared.
+However, these and most other prior works focus on offline learning.